nesi/hpc_training/_lessons/005-slurm.md

 ```
 You could add this line to your `.profile` if you don't want to load the module on every login, though we do plan to remove the need to do this step at all.

+Kupe is equipped with "native Slurm", therefore without the Cray command *aprun*, which is replaced by the Slurm command `srun`.
+This makes using Slurm on Kupe very similar to any other Slurm instalation. `srun` similarly replaces *mpirun* and all other MPI launchers.

-## Submitting a job
+## Submitting a one-line job with `sbatch`

 Slurm works like any other scheduler - you can submit jobs to the queue, and Slurm will run them for you when the resources that you requested become available.
 Jobs are usually defined using a job script, although you can also submit jobs without a script, directly from the command line:

 ```
-sbatch -A <project_code> -t 10 --wrap "echo hello world" sbatch --account <project_code> --time 10 --wrap "echo hello world"
+sbatch -A <project_code> -t 10 --wrap -p NeSI "echo hello world" sbatch --account <project_code> --time 10 --partition=NeSI --wrap "echo hello world"
 ```

 These two variants of the command are equivalent - Slurm offers short and long versions of many options (although there is no short form of `--wrap`.
 The option `-t` or `--time` sets a limit on the total run time of the job allocation.
-Note that each partition on which the jobs are run has its own time limit.
-If the set time limit exceeds the limit for the partition, the job will become "PENDING" (for more information on job statuses, see below).
-The `--wrap` option means that the following string (in "") will be turned into a simple shell script by Slurm.

-You should now find an output file named `slurm-<job ID>.out` that contains stdout captured by Slurm, so it should have the phrase `hello world` in it.

-Here is another simple example.
+The Slurm *account* is just your NeSI project's code.
+If you only have one project then you don't need to specify it.

+At present it is also necessary to specfiy which Slurm *partition* the job will run in.
+For any project without the prefix "niwap" the correct partition will be "NeSI".
+This includes most projects with the prefix "niwa", which are NIWA-as-NeSI-collaborator projects.
+We do hope that it will not be necessary to specify the partition in the long term, since it is determined by the account you specify anyway.

+There is also a "Debug" partition and a "NeSI_Forage" partition available to NeSI projects.
+Please check back here for documentation on these later.
+Beware that at present jobs longer than 10 minutes submitted to Debug will submit OK but then never start, while jobs submitted to "NeSI_Forage" jobs may be terminated by Slurm so that other jobs can run.

+## Submitting a batch file with `sbatch`

+An appropriate Slurm job submission file for your parallel job is a shell script with a set of directives at the beginning.
+These directives are issued by starting a line with the string "#SBATCH".
+A suitable batch script is then submitted to the batch system using the `sbatch` command.

 Consider a Slurm batch file named `run_simplempi.sl`:
 ```
 cat run_simplempi.sl
 ```